sudheerj/javascript-interview-questions/README.md

     Web storage is an API that provides a mechanism by which browsers can store key/value pairs, in a much more intuitive fashion than using cookies.
 The web storage provides two mechanisms for storing data on the client.
     1. **Session storage:** It stores data with no expiration date.
     2. **Local storage:** It stores data for one session and the data is lost when the browser tab is closed.
+36. ### What is a post message?
+    Post message is a method that enables cross-origin communication between Window objects.(i.e, between a page and a pop-up that it spawned, or between a page and an iframe embedded within it).
+Generally, scripts on different pages are allowed to access each other if and only if the pages follow same-origin policy(ppages share the same protocol, port number, and host).